julia-dizhak/movie-app/README.md

 // optimization map

-### Lesson 1: use [create-react-repo](https://github.com/facebookincubator/create-react-app) to setup a simple react app
+### Lesson 1: use [create-react-repo](https://github.com/facebookincubator/create-react-app) to setup a simple React app.
 React requires some initial setup before we can get going with the app.
 ```
 yarn global add create-react-app